 We duck behind a little island with a few trees.
 My theory was that in the wave shadow of the island, the impact would be less.
 I’m trying to film it.
 Then we see that the ship’s motions drag away the water around our little island.
 It even sounds like the suck of a draining sink.
 It’s like how the sea retreats for a tsunami (or a smaller wave), only to return the water with full force.
 At least half a meter of water disappears and then comes back with a giant wave followed by a few smaller ones.

 That’s not all, really.
 The waves bounce back on the shore and slam into the island from that side.
 We’re floating just fine, but the cruise ship disturbed the entire calmness of the river.
 This doesn’t recover for a good two minutes.
 We paddle on towards the Walhalla.

 We see that cruise ship maneuvering under a bridge and eventually docking at the Walhalla.
 If it’s letting people out, that means that the boat will stay put for quite a while.
 But Jonas really needs a break right now, and we want to eat more from our delicious stack of cheese sandwiches.
-We land at a funky barbeque spot (with lots of trash) and chill there from 12:35 till 13:10.
+We land at a funky barbeque spot (with lots of trash) and chill there between12:35 and 13:10.
 It’s a funny little island connected to the mainland through a little ford from where we can see the Walhalla but not the cruise ship.

 Passing the Walhalla Docks

 We depart refreshed with food, water, and stretching our legs on the land and a new thick layer of sunscreen.
 I put on my sweater to protect my arms against the high sun.
 We make our feet wet with the cool river water, which stays nicely in our neoprene socks.
 We’re ready to go.